yinyangsammy/snapshot-location-assessment/README.md

         This should be fixed in the next version.

-## Manual Testing
+# Manual Testing

-### Manual Testing (Console)
+## Manual Testing (Console)

 In order to ensure that my javascript was working correctly, I would add manual tests throughout my script, and then check them in console.
+In certain situations, where I felt regressive testing might be useful later, I left them in place.
 Please see the two examples below:

-- ### Testing for API Fetch Functionality
+### Testing for API Fetch Functionality

 Test if the APIs fetch functionality is working.

-Run this in the browser console (F12 → Console tab):
+- Run this in the browser console (F12 → Console tab):

 console.log(`✅ You have ${window.fetch ? "active API calls using fetch" : "no fetch API calls detected"}`);

 <h3 align="center"><img src="assets/readme/manual-console-javascript-fetch-test.png"></h3>

-- ### Testing for Specific HTML Elements:
+### Testing for Specific HTML Elements:

 Test if hotel and amenity tables exist.

-Run this in the browser console (F12 → Console tab):
+- Run this in the browser console (F12 → Console tab):

 const hotelTable = document.getElementById("hotel-results");
 const placesTable = document.getElementById("places-results");